 Kyynel is the Finnish word for tear.
 It was used as the codename

-for a long range of spy radio sets.
+for a range of clandestine radio sets.
 Development of the range started before the

 winter war of 1939, when the Army recognised the increased need for light-weight

-Until that time, all Finnish radio sets used by the Army had been heavy and bulky.
+Until that time, all Finnish radio sets used by the Army,

 As radio amateurs already had valuable experience with radio communication under